ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This model may need to be refined to account for specific supply chains and use cases.

-### Signed Statement Authentication and Transparency.
+### Signed Statement Authentication and Transparency

 SCITT primarily supports checking of Signed Statement authenticity, both from the Issuer (authentication) and from the Transparency Service (transparency).
 These guarantees are meant to hold for extensive periods of time, possibly decades.